alexislayvu/Socket-Programming/README.md

 # Socket Programming
-### Implementation of a simplified FTP server and FTP client.
+### Implementation of a simplified FTP server and client.

 ## Collaborators